Cost Effective WAN Bandwidth

 and remote workers using the company VPN while they work at home.

-A new survey published by Blue Coat Systems identifies such factors
+A survey published by Blue Coat Systems identified such factors

 as daily backups between data centers, Internet traffic growing